Matt Ryan Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Season Stats

-- He's also figured in the ground game, with 73 rushing yards (4.9 ypg) on 37 carries with one rushing touchdown.
+- He also adds 73 rushing yards (4.9 ypg) on 37 carries while scoring one touchdown on the ground.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Bills.